priscillabigaill/budget_buddy/README.md

 # BudgetBuddy 💰

-An expense tracker system for OOP final project
+BudgetBuddy is a user-friendly expense tracker system developed as a final project for Object-Oriented Programming (OOP).

 Priscilla Abigail Munthe - 2602109883